Skip to content

 Request a valuation

-Contact your housing association to begin the staircasing process.
-They will arrange an independent RICS valuation of the property at its current market value.
-You pay for this valuation, typically £300–£500.
+Get in touch with your housing association to start staircasing.
+They arrange an independent RICS valuation (a survey by a chartered surveyor) that sets the property’s current market value.
+You cover this valuation, usually £300 to £500.

 2. 02